ahartik/huffman-avx512/README.md

 AVX-512 Permute | 48 | **2673 MiB/s** | 3453 MiB/s
 Huff0 | 4 | 1946 MiB/s | 3636 MiB/s

-Using the fastest AVX-512 methods results with 32 streams results in 50% faster compression and 38% faster decompression compared to Huff0.
+Using the fastest AVX-512 methods with 32 streams results in 50% faster compression and 38% faster decompression compared to Huff0.